-"I can see that you're worried, Cara.
-Please, don't be.
+"I can see that you're worried, Cara, but please, don't be.
 Your sourpuss mood will ruin mine.
 And besides, we've worked so hard on our coursework these past two weeks, only so that we could make time for this.
 It's been far too long since we've had a girl's night out, and ever since I broke up with Colin, I haven't had sex!
 Do you realise the implications of that?"

 She sighed and looked toward the ceiling.
-"Yeah, well, not everybody's got ten lads stored up, Cara," she argued and raised her finger at me.
+"Yeah, well, not everybody's got ten lads stored up, Cara."
+What was that supposed to mean?
 "I'm ready to bounce on just about anybody!"

 "As long as he's got a heavy wallet, you mean?"
 I couldn't help myself.

-She giggled at my playful remark.
-"Hey, you know I'm no gold-digger.
-I'm one for novelties.
-I've never had sex with a solicitor before."
+She chortled at my playful remark.
+"Hey, you know I'm not like that.
+I'm just one for novelties right now, and I've never had sex with a solicitor before."